Terms & Conditions

 16.2 Where there has been a reduction in the size of the contact as per item b in 16.1 PBF may be hired to complete the work at a later date.
 All costs associated the return of PBF will be charged as a variation at the time the work is done.

-PBF will endeavor to deliver the contracted goods or services within the time frame requested by The Client.
+PBF will endeavour to deliver the contracted goods or services within the time frame requested by The Client.
 PBF accepts no responsibility for consequential damages due to delays.

 19. Prompt payment of invoices